 Here the churches are built of wood, in the streets you can still see horse drawn carriages or strong buffaloes.
 There is a large animal market at Ocna Sutagag.
 Factories have been active for fifty years, life continues with an ancient rhythm in the middle of a vigorous green forest and strongly influenced by the orthodox religious rite.

 The inhabitants of Maramures who came out of the darkness caused by communism have decided to make their culture known to the world.
 They are simple and friendly people.

-In Romania, Orthodox Pasch is characterized by symbols and traditions that move small and large.
-In the long Easter wait one of the symbols that is prepared and given as a wish is the decorated egg: symbol of life and fertility itself has always been seen as a sign of resurrection.
-Their religion, Easter is fundamental because for Orthodox Christians is the most important period of the liturgical year, the resurrection of the Lord coincides with the awakening of nature and invites to the gathering and the renewal.
+Orthodox Easter is characterized by symbols and traditions followed by children and adults.
+One of the most important symbols is “the decorated egg”, symbol of life and fertility, is seen as a sign of the Resurrection.
+Easter holidays for Orthodox Christians are important, it is the most important period of the Liturgical Year, the Resurrection of the Lord coincides with the awakening of nature and calls for recollection and renewal.

-During Mass, the priest knocks three times at the main door of the church and announces the resurrection of Christ while the faithful hold in hand candles that must be brought home without leaving.
+On Holy Saturday, towards evening, the whole community takes part in the procession followed by the evocative Midnight Mass.
+During the Mass, the priest knocks three times at the main door of the church, announces the Resurrection of Christ while the faithful hold candles that can be brought home without them extinguishing.